 - Unethical business practice of subordinates

 Unethical Business Practice of Subordinates.
 The complications in Tyco’s case involved people other than Kozlowski.
-Kozlowski recruited the support of other high-ranking officers in the organization.
-He also convinced some lower ranking employees to keep their silence in exchange for financial benefits.
-Also, Kozlowski convinced one of the board members to keep silent about the illegal financial transactions on the mansion Tyco paid for the benefit of Kozlowski and his wife.
-In exchange, the board member received financial benefits.
+Kozlowski recruited the support of CFO Swartz, another high-ranking officer in the organization.
+Members of Tyco’s board of directors were also involved.
+For example, a board member kept silent about the purchase of a mansion for Kozlowski and his wife.
+In exchange, the board member received financial benefits, either directly or indirectly.
+In addition, Kozlowski convinced some lower ranking employees to keep their silence, also in exchange for financial benefits.

-Unethical Auditing Practice.
-The auditing firm PricewaterhouseCoopers responsible for checking the financial reports of Tyco failed to identify Kozlowski’s illegal financial transactions.
-As a result, Kozlowski’s unethical business practice continued and became extensive.
-These practices became more difficult to stop because of absent constraining influence from the auditing firm.
+Questionable Auditing Practice.
+The auditing firm PricewaterhouseCoopers (PwC) responsible for checking the financial reports of Tyco failed to identify Kozlowski’s illegal financial transactions.
+PwC was accused of not exercising due diligence in verifying the financial reports.
+As a result, Kozlowski’s unethical business practices continued, leading to the involvement of various personnel in Tyco’s organization.
+These practices became difficult to stop because of the absence of constraining influence from the auditing firm.

 Kozlowski’s Motivation for Avoiding Sales Taxes on Art Purchases